interclip/interclip/README.md

 <a name="intro"> </a>

 ## What is it?
-A handy-dandy clipboard sharing tool to share URLs between devices and users
+A handy-dandy clipboard sharing tool to share URLs between devices and users.

 [App](https://interclip.app)